Dbacks extend Giants' losing streak to 7 games with 5-3 win – KION546

 Noé Ramirez (3-3) allowed a run on one hit in 1 1/3 innings and Mark Melancon worked around two runners for his 14th save in 16 chances.
 Ketel Marte also homered in Arizona’s first three-game home sweep of San Francisco since 2017.

-San Francisco squandered a solid start by Webb with its miscues in the seventh inning to finish off its first 0-7 road trip since 1985.
-The Dodgers had a four-game sweep of the Giants in Los Angeles for the first time since 1995 over the weekend.
+San Francisco won five its six games before the All-Star break, but hasn’t won since.
+The Giants suffered a four-game sweep by the Dodgers in Los Angeles for the first time since 1995 over the weekend have their first 0-7 road trip since 1985 after squandering a solid start by Webb.

 Webb allowed four runs on four hits in 6 1/3 innings.